1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 12. Working during additional paternity leave

 12.1 You may work up to 10 days during your Additional Paternity Leave if both you and the University agree.
 You will need to agree with your Institute Director/Head of Service Department what work you will do.
 You will be paid your normal daily rate of pay for the work undertaken.
-The Institute Director/Head of Service Department will need to ensure the Keeping in Touch – Additional Paternity Leave form is completed and supplied to HR and Payroll to notify of these arrangements.
+The Faculty PVC/Head of Service Department will need to ensure the Keeping in Touch – Additional Paternity Leave form is completed and supplied to HR and Payroll to notify of these arrangements.

 13. Variation of start date